odinb/bash-plexamp-installer/README.md

 Once entered, the web-GUI should be available on the ip-of-plexamp-pi:32500 from a browser.
-On that GUI you will be asked to login to your Plex-acoount for security-reasons, and then choose a librabry where to fetch/stream music from.
+On that GUI you will be asked to login to your Plex-acoount for security-reasons, and then choose a library where to fetch/stream music from.

 Now play some music!
 Or control it from any other instance of Plexamp.